andrejlukic/slack-google-sheets-workflow/README.md

 Script does the following:

-1. Downloads message history from selected Slack channel [Thank you Chandler!](https://gist.github.com/Chandler/fb7a070f52883849de35)
+1. Downloads message history from selected Slack channel ([Thank you Chandler for this solution!](https://gist.github.com/Chandler/fb7a070f52883849de35))
 2. Uses Pandas to analyze the downloaded messages
 3. Update a specified Google Spreadsheet updating each students progress
 4. Use a Slack bot to send reminders to Slack users